frequem/freshsync-selector/README.md

 # freshsync-selector
 A File-Selector for FReshSync written in Java

-This is to be used in conjunction with FReshSync (https://github.com/frequem/freshsync/)
+This is to be used in conjunction with freshsync (https://github.com/frequem/freshsync/)

 #Examples